nicholaswmin/fsm/README.md

 > 1st listed state is set as the initial state.

-> the `ctx` object is only required when instantiating as a standalone unit
+> the `ctx` object is only required when instantiating as a standalone unit.

 ### `fsm.state`

-Current `state`
+The current `state`

 ### `fsm.transition(name)`